 So, because the calcium loss you'll experience through sweating is insignificant, much like magnesium, the evidence for its inclusion in sports drinks is limited.

-How much potassium, magnesium and calcium do PH products contain?
+How much potassium, magnesium and calcium do Precision Fuel & Hydration electrolytes contain?

 Firstly, any water (tap or bottled) that you drink, unless labelled 'distilled', will contain traces of all the electrolytes discussed here.